AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52398-the-requested-qty-is-not-available.md

 ---
-title: "ACSD-52398: The requested qty is not available"
+title: "ACSD-52398: Requested qty not available when trying to update quantity of bundled product"
 description: Apply the ACSD-52398 patch to fix the Adobe Commerce issue where an error *The requested qty is not available* occurs when trying to update the quantity of a bundled product in the cart on the storefront.
 feature: Storefront
 role: Admin